Skip to content

 column_or_name (ColumnOrName): The column or string to be checked.

-n (int | str): The exact number of numeric characters to match.
+n (int | str): The exact number of numeric characters to match. or "+" for any length number.

 Returns: